grantwinney/blog/content/posts/using-nameof-to-avoid-magic-strings/index.md

 summary: There's a lot of ways to make our code work for us.
 Let's check out using the nameof operator to avoid magic strings.
 tags:
-- Surviving WinForms
+- surviving-winforms
-- C# 6
+- csharp-6
-- Coding
+- coding
-- C#
+- csharp
 title: Using nameof to avoid magic strings in C#
 ---
 Having magic strings in your code is definitely something to watch out for.
 What's a magic string?
 It's any string containing a value that might change, like an application setting, a timeout value, a method or class name, etc.